CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 ## Adding NEDs

-To add your NEDs, copy the `signed.bin` file, for example `ncs-6.2.3-cisco-ios-6.106.5.signed.bin` to the `neds` directory.
+To add your NEDs, copy the `signed.bin` file, for example `ncs-6.2.3-cisco-ios-6.106.5.signed.bin` to the [neds directory.](/neds/)

-The [setup_add_neds.sh script](scripts/setup_add_neds.sh) will automatically unpack and add the NEDs to the docker image at build time.
+The script [setup_add_neds](scripts/setup_add_neds.sh) will automatically unpack and add the NEDs to the docker image at build time.

 For more information see the [NEDs Readme.](neds/README.md)

 ## Packages

-One [example package router](packages/router) is included, for users to use as a starting point.
+One [example package router](packages/router) is included as a starting point.

-A third party package [rest-api-explorer.tar.gz](https://gitlab.com/nso-developer/rest-api-explorer/-/tree/master) is used for the sandbox, you can add it as well if desired.
+A third party package [rest-api-explorer](https://gitlab.com/nso-developer/rest-api-explorer/-/tree/master) is used for the sandbox, you can add it as well if desired.
 This package is for helping users with REST APIs.

 For more information see the [Package Readme.](packages/README.md)